 SSI’s cultural association

 An executive board member of the Association of Latin American Students and another MLC organization said their organizations voted against SSI and Vanderbilt UMR joining the MLC for some similar reasons, such as the organizations’ alleged lack of cultural association.
-The JVP executive board member likewise stated that they voted to reject Vanderbilt SSI from the MLC due to its organization’s secular makeup.
+The JVP executive board member likewise stated that they voted to reject Vanderbilt SSI from the MLC due in part to its organization’s secular makeup.
 The ALAS executive board member is being kept anonymous for protection from professional retribution.

 The MLC Constitution reads that it serves as an “umbrella organization” of Vanderbilt’s social justice, identity-based and multicultural student organizations.